Mahlet2123/alx-low_level_programming/0x01-variables_if_else_while/Questions.md

 Write a program that prints all possible different combinations of three digits.

-	-	Numbers must be separated by ,, followed by a space
+	- All Numbers must be separated by ,, followed by a space
 	- The three digits must be different
 	- 012, 120, 102, 021, 201, 210 are considered the same combination of the three digits 0, 1 and 2
 	- Print only the smallest combination of three digits
 	- Numbers should be printed in ascending order, with three digits
 	- You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)
 	- You can only use putchar six times maximum in your code
 	- You are not allowed to use any variable of type char
 	- All your code should be in the main function

 	julien@ubuntu:~/0x01$ gcc -Wall -pedantic -Werror -Wextra -std=gnu89 101-print_comb4.c -o 101-print_comb4
 	julien@ubuntu:~/0x01$ ./101-print_comb4